Real estate trends have significantly changed during the pandemic. These trends impact commercial leases.

 During COVID, essential businesses remained open.
 This means that commercial landlords leasing to these businesses didn’t have to worry quite as much as others.
 In the future, commercial landlords may seek essential businesses to fill their commercial spaces for security purposes.
 Essential business owners will likely have the easiest time finding commercial spaces and negotiating lease terms that suit their needs.

 Armanino points out that investors will continue investing: “Investors may shift to tier-two or tier-three markets.
 There is a high chance money will just flow in different directions, and we will see new, warm trends, post-COVID-19.”
-Therefore, it’s important for commercial real estate landlords to continue to seek investors that will help propel business.
+Therefore, it’s important for commercial real estate landlords to continue to seek investors that will help propel their business.

 Commercial Lease – Summing It Up